Monday to Friday : 08:00 - 18:00

 1206 Geneva

-The number of sessions depends on individual needs.
-Some women feel benefits after one session, while others may benefit from regular follow-ups.
+The number of sessions required varies from person to person.
+While some women feel the benefits after just one session, others may benefit from regular follow-ups.

-The treatment is not recommended in case of severe postnatal complications or on specific medical advice.
+This treatment is not recommended in cases of severe postnatal complications or if specific medical advice is given.

 Pelvic closing can help with: